rashiniyasp/PPE-Compliance-Detection-System/README.md

 streamlit run app.py
 ```

-Then open [http://localhost:8501](https://rashi26ppe.streamlit.app) in your browser.
+Then open [Streamlit Dashboard](https://rashi26ppe.streamlit.app) in your browser.

 ### Usage
 1. Upload a test video or check "Use Default Test Video"